JuliaMath/QuadGK.jl/docs/src/quadgk-examples.md

-In principle, you might imagine taking this limit numerically by extrapolation of numerical integrals for a sequence of $\varepsilon > 0$ values, perhas using Richardson extrapolation via the [Richardson.jl package](https://github.com/JuliaMath/Richardson.jl).
+In principle, you might imagine taking this limit numerically by extrapolation of numerical integrals for a sequence of $\varepsilon > 0$ values, perhaps using Richardson extrapolation via the [Richardson.jl package](https://github.com/JuliaMath/Richardson.jl).
 However, it is mathematically equivalent and *much* more efficient to use a simple singularity-subtraction procedure:
 ```math